huiwenzhang/ICRA2020-paper-list/README.md

 - A Set-Theoretic Approach to Multi-Task Execution and Prioritization
 - Task Space Control of Articulated Robot Near Kinematic Singularity: Forward Dynamics Approach
 - Variable Impedance Control in Cartesian Latent Space While Avoiding Obstacles in Null Space
--

-## Computer Vision for Medical Robots
-- Attention-Guided Lightweight Network for Real-Time Segmentation of Robotic Surgical Instruments
-- Automated Robotic Breast Ultrasound Acquisition Using Ultrasound Feedback
-- Robust and Accurate 3D Curve to Surface Registration with Tangent and Normal Vectors
-- Single Shot Pose Estimation of Surgical Robot Instruments' Shafts from Monocular Endoscopic Images
-- End-To-End Real-Time Catheter Segmentation with Optical Flow-Guided Warping During Endovascular Intervention
-- Pathological Airway Segmentation with Cascaded Neural Networks for Bronchoscopic Navigation

-## Grippers and Other End-Effectors
-- A Novel Underactuated End-Effector for Planar Sequential Grasping of Multiple Objects
-- Design and Analysis of a Synergy-Inspired Three-Fingered Hand
-- Multiplexed Manipulation: Versatile Multimodal Grasping Via a Hybrid Soft Gripper
-- Modeling, Optimization, and Experimentation of the ParaGripper for In-Hand Manipulation without Parasitic Rotation
-- Underactuated Gecko Adhesive Gripper for Simple and Versatile Grasp
-- Examining the Frictional Behavior of Primitive Contact Geometries for Use As Robotic Finger Pads
-- Design of 3D-Printed Assembly Mechanisms Based on Special Wooden Joinery Techniques and Its Application to a Robotic Hand
-- Parallel Gripper with Displacement-Magnification Mechanism and Extendable Finger Mechanism
-- Sheet-Based Gripper Featuring Passive Pull-In Functionality for Bin Picking and for Picking up Thin Flexible Objects
-- An Origami-Inspired Variable Friction Surface for Increasing the Dexterity of Robotic Grippers
-- A Shape Memory Polymer Adhesive Gripper for Pick-And-Place Applications
-- A High-Payload Proprioceptive Hybrid Robotic Gripper with Soft Origamic Actuators

-## Formal Methods in Robotics and Automation
-- Reality As a Simulation of Reality: Robot Illusions, Fundamental Limits, and a Physical Demonstration
-- Finding Missing Skills for High-Level Behaviors
-- Near-Optimal Reactive Synthesis Incorporating RuntimeInformation
-- Control Synthesis from Linear Temporal Logic Specifications Using Model-Free Reinforcement Learning
-- A Framework for Formal Verification of Behavior Trees with Linear Temporal Logic
-- Safety Assessment of Collaborative Robotics through Automated Formal Verification (I)

-## Parallel Robots
-- R-Min: A Fast Collaborative Underactuated Parallel Robot for Pick-And-Place Operations
-- High-Flexibility Locomotion and Whole-Torso Control for a Wheel-Legged Robot on Challenging Terrain
-- Prince's Tears, a Large Cable-Driven Parallel Robot for an Artistic Exhibition
-- Singularity Analysis and Reconfiguration Mode of the 3-CRS Parallel Manipulator
-- Trajectory Optimization for a Class of Robots Belonging to Constrained Collaborative Mobile Agents (CCMA) Family
--  Multiaxis Reaction System (MARS) for Vibration Control of Planar Cable-Driven Parallel Robots (I)

-## Mechanism and Verification
-- Reconfiguration Solution of a Variable Topology Truss: Design and Experiment
-- Development of Body Rotational Wheeled Robot and Its Verification of Effectiveness
-- Error Bounds for PD-Controlled Mechanical Systems under Bounded Disturbances Using Interval Arithmetic
-- Hardware-In-The-Loop Iterative Optimal Feedback Control without Model-Based Future Prediction (I)

-- Analysis and Synthesis of Underactuated Compliant Mechanisms Based on Transmission Properties of Motion and Force (I)

-- Radar Sensors in Collaborative Robotics: Fast Simulation and Experimental Validation

 ## Model Learning for Control
 -  Sparse, Online, Locally Adaptive Regression Using Gaussian Processes for Bayesian Robot Model Learning and Control